klebgenomics/Kleborate/README.md

 #### Basic usage

 ```
-# screen some genomes for MLST + virulence loci
+# screen some genomes for MLST and virulence loci
 kleborate -o detailed_results.txt -a *.fasta

-# screen some genomes for MLST + virulence loci + acquired resistance genes
+# screen some genomes for Klebsiella species, MLST, virulence loci and acquired resistance genes
-kleborate --resistance -o detailed_results.txt -a *.fasta
+kleborate --species --resistance -o detailed_results.txt -a *.fasta
 ```

 See below for more details, examples and outputs.

-# About the MLST schemes
+## About the MLST schemes

 We have created two separate schemes: one for yersiniabactin sequence types (YbST) and one for colibactin sequence types (CbST).
 See [this preprint](http://biorxiv.org/content/early/2017/01/04/098178) for full details.

-MLST-style schemes are included in the [_Klebsiella pneumoniae_ BIGSdb hosted at the Pasteur Institute](http://bigsdb.pasteur.fr/klebsiella/klebsiella.html), and are also included in the /data directory of this repository.
+MLST-style schemes are included in the [_Klebsiella pneumoniae_ BIGSdb hosted at the Pasteur Institute](http://bigsdb.pasteur.fr/klebsiella/klebsiella.html), and are also included in the [data directory](https://github.com/katholt/Kleborate/tree/master/data) of this repository.
 The schemes include all known alleles for the genes that make up the yersiniabactin and colibactin synthesis loci that are mobilised by the _Klebsiella_ ICEKp.

-### YbST - Yersiniabactin Sequence Types
+#### YbST - Yersiniabactin Sequence Types

 YbST sequences cluster into 17 distinct lineages of _ybt_, which are each associated with a particular ICEKp structure (see the paper for details).
 Three lineages (_ybt_ 1, _ybt_ 12, _ybt_ 17) are associated with the ICEKp10 structure in which the _clb_ colibactin locus is found; _ybt_ 4 is plasmid-encoded; and all other lineages correspond to a single ICEKp.

-### CbST - Colibactin Sequence Types
+#### CbST - Colibactin Sequence Types

-CbST sequences cluster into 3 lineages, which are each associated with a single _ybt_ lineage (_clb_ 1 / _ybt_ 12; _clb_ 2, _ybt_ 1; ; _clb_ 3, _ybt_ 17) and the ICEKp10 structure.
+CbST sequences cluster into 3 lineages, which are each associated with a single _ybt_ lineage (_clb_ 1, _ybt_ 12; _clb_ 2, _ybt_ 1; _clb_ 3, _ybt_ 17) and the ICEKp10 structure.

 ## Genotypes of publicly available strains

-A table of pre-computed yersiniabactin, colibactin,  capsule locus and chromosomal MLST assignments for 2500 public Klebs genomes is provided in the /data directory.
+A table of pre-computed yersiniabactin, colibactin,  capsule locus and chromosomal MLST assignments for 2500 public Klebs genomes is provided in the [data directory](https://github.com/katholt/Kleborate/tree/master/data).

-# Detailed Usage - Typing genome assemblies using Kleborate
+## Detailed Usage - Typing genome assemblies using Kleborate

 Kleborate can be used to determine chromosomal, yersiniabactin and colibactin genotypes from assembled draft or complete genomes.
 It also reports presence/absence of acquired siderophores salmochelin (_iro_) and aerobactin (_iuc_) loci and the hypermucoidy genes _rmpA_ and _rmpA2_ (allelic typing of these should be available soon, currently we just screen for the alleles in the virulence plasmid pLVPK).
 We also extract the _wzi_ gene allele to give an idea of the capsule type, but these are not totally predictive so we suggest you use our dedicated capsule typing tool [Kaptive](https://github.com/katholt/Kaptive) for this.
 For convenience, Kleborate can optionally screen for acquired resistance genes as well (using the SRST2-formatted version of the ARG-Annot database, with the core Klebs genes _oqxA_ and _oxqB_ removed).